soto-project/soto/documentation/Using Soto with Vapor.md

 # Using Soto with Vapor 4

 When using Soto with Vapor 4 it is best to have a global `AWSClient` that all routes use.
-You shouldn't be creating `AWSClient` on the fly.
-Initialisation of the client can take time and you have to shutdown the client before it is deleted.
+You shouldn't be creating an `AWSClient` on the fly.
+Initialization of the client can take time and you have to shutdown the client before it is deleted.
 You best option is to store a single `AWSClient` in the Vapor `Application`.
 The code below shows how you can extend `Application` to provide a global `AWSClient`.

 ```swift
 import Vapor